Fei-au/lc/leetcode.md

   - right could be set to mid, and the position will be eliminate

 - Recursion
+  - Use visited matrix to record processed place
+  - Set visited place as special value at the begaining of one round recursion, set it back after this round to restore the state.
+This is used when you want to use totally new visited matrix in every start point
+  - We can check the condition before call the recursion, like within `for dir in dirs`, we do if 0 < x < m and somecondition: recursion
+  - We can also check the condition at the start, and in `for dir in dirs`, we just check basic valid boundary and then start recursion, leave the consition check at the start.
+This is for the senario start the start point needs to be checked and possiblely be a solution

 - Top down
+  - Usually use recursion
+  - One step one step to solve problem, final step get the solution

 - Bottom up
+  - Usually no recursion, use loop
+  - Dynamic programming mindset
+  - Solve basic problem first, find the connection to the larger problem, then solve that one, till the result

 - Divide and conquer
-  - 1. Divide, Divide the problem into a set of subproblems
+  1. Divide, Divide the problem into a set of subproblems
   2. Conquer, Solve each subproblem recursively
+  3.
-    3. Combine, Combine the results of each subproblem
+  4. Combine, Combine the results of each subproblem

 # Time Complexities